 - ANTH 151: Emerging Humanity

 - ANTH 451: Decolonizing Anthropology through South Africa

 - ANTH 651: Decolonizing Anthropology

 - ANTH 666: Archaeological Data Analysis

-My field research focuses on explaining the emergence and development of Neolithic Hongshan period (4500–3000 BC) chiefly communities in NE China.
-I began working on these issues as a member of the Chifeng International Collaborative Archaeological Research Project, conducting regional-scale settlement survey and household archaeology in the Chifeng region of eastern Inner Mongolia.
-Currently I'm co-PI of the Liaoning Hongshan Period Community Project, working at and around the Hongshan ceremonial complexes of Dongshanzui and Niuheliang in western Liaoning province.
-We are documenting the nature of human organization at household, community, regional polity, and macro-regional scales to understand better the societies that produced the ritual architecture and elaborate burials for which the Hongshan period is best known.
+My field research focuses on explaining the emergence and development of Middle Neolithic (4500–3000 BC) and Early Iron Age (AD 700-950) chiefly communities in northeastern China and northeastern South Africa, respectively.
+I am co-PI of two ongoing field projects: the Liaoning Hongshan Period Communities Project, working at and around the Hongshan ceremonial complexes of Dongshanzui and Niuheliang in western Liaoning province, China; and of the Letaba-Oliphants Confluence Area Communities Project, working at and around Le6/7 in South Africa's Kruger National Park.
+We are documenting the nature of human activity and organization at the household, community, regional polity, and macro-regional scales to better understand the shape and social dynamics of the earliest complex societies to emerge in both places.

 I am also a co-PI of the Chiefdoms Datasets Project, which is compiling, analyzing, and comparing previously published primary archaeological data on settlement distribution, community organization, demography, public works, household artifact assemblages, and burials for more than five dozen trajectories of early complex society development from around the world.
 Its aim is to identify patterns of societal change and to better understand the social forces at work in the trajectories that comprise these different rhymes.